-Figure 18.
-Fall/spring-run Chinook salmon fry rearing adjacent velocity HSC.
+Figure 17.
+Spring/fall-run Chinook salmon fry rearing adjacent velocity HSC.

-The initial analysis of cover used the occupied and unoccupied observations in Table 24.
-For fall/spring-run Chinook salmon fry, there was a total of two or less observations for cover codes 5 (log) and 8 (undercut bank).
+The initial analysis of cover used the occupied and unoccupied observations in Table 22.
+For spring/fall-run Chinook salmon fry, there was a total of two or less observations for cover codes 5 (log) and 8 (undercut bank).
 For steelhead/rainbow trout fry, there was a total of two or less observations for cover codes 5, 5.7 (log plus overhead), 8 and 9.7 (aquatic vegetation plus overhead).
-The statistical tests are presented in Tables 29 and 30.
-For Table 29, an asterisk indicates that presence/absence of fish for those cover codes were significantly different at p = 0.05.
-For Table 30, an asterisk indicates that fish presence/absence was significantly different between groups at p = 0.05.
-Our analysis indicated that there were four distinct groups (A, B, C and D) of cover types for fall/spring-run Chinook salmon fry and four distinct groups for
+The statistical tests are presented in Tables 27 and 28.
+For Table 27, an asterisk indicates that presence/absence of fish for those cover codes were significantly different at p = 0.05.
+For Table 28, an asterisk indicates that fish presence/absence was significantly different between groups at p = 0.05.
+Our analysis indicated that there were four distinct groups of cover types for spring/fall-run Chinook salmon fry and four distinct groups for steelhead/rainbow trout fry.
+This was the minimum number of groups for which there were significant differences

-Figure 19.
+Figure 18.
 Steelhead/rainbow trout fry rearing adjacent velocity HSC.

-Figure 20.
-Fall/spring-run Chinook salmon and steelhead/rainbow trout juvenile rearing adjacent velocity HSC.
+Figure 19.
+Spring/fall-run Chinook salmon and steelhead/rainbow trout juvenile rearing adjacent velocity HSC.